The Crundale Downs & Great Stour River

 - In 150 metres you come into the churchyard of the Church of St Gregory and St Martin in Wye.

 - For tea at Wye Coffee Shop and Kitchen or a drink at the Kings Head pub, cross over the road and walk ahead down Church Street.
 The pub is 60 metres on the right-hand side and the café another 70 metres down the road, on your right, at the junction with Upper Bridge Street.
+To continue the walk from the cafe turn right down Upper Bridge Street.
+In 415 metres you come down to the road junction with the Tickled Trout pub ahead and on your right.

 - Cross back over the bridge over the River Great Stour to Wye Station.
 The platform for trains to Ashford and London is on your near side.